What Receipts Should 1099 Contractors Keep for Taxes?

 Small recurring subscriptions.That $9.99 per month Canva subscription, the $14.99 Grammarly plan, the $5 per month note-taking app, the $12 VPN service, and the $15 stock photo membership might each seem trivial.
 Combined, they can easily total $600 to $1,500 per year in legitimate deductions that many contractors never track because they do not think of them as "business expenses."

 Continuing education and books.
-Every business book you buy on Amazon, every Udemy or Coursera course, every industry webinar with a registration fee, and every professional certification exam qualifies as a business expense if it maintains or improves skills in your current trade.
-Contractors who read even one professional book per month are missing $200 to $500 in annual deductions if they do not keep the receipts.
+Business books, Udemy or Coursera courses, industry webinars, and professional certification exams all qualify if they maintain or improve skills in your current trade.
+Contractors who read even one professional book per month are missing $200 to $500 in annual deductions.

-Business gifts.The IRS allows a deduction of up to $25 per recipient per year for business gifts.
-If you send holiday gifts to 20 clients, that is $500 in deductions.
-Keep receipts and note the recipient's name and business relationship on each one.
+Business gifts.The IRS allows up to $25 per recipient per year.
+Send holiday gifts to 20 clients and that is $500 in deductions.
+Keep receipts and note the recipient's name on each one.

 Tax preparation fees.
 The fee you pay your CPA or tax software subscription to prepare your Schedule C is itself a deductible business expense.
 This is one of the most ironic missed deductions: the cost of figuring out your deductions is deductible.
 Keep the receipt from your accountant or the subscription confirmation from your tax software.